hacs/documentation/documentation/publish/include.md

 When submitting a repository for the default repository a suite of CI checks will be run to ensure that the repository follows the requirements.
 All checks needs to pass for the repository to be included (unless something else are agreed on).

+Most of the checks will not run until you have completed all the tasks in the PR template.

+_If you need to rerun the checks close and reopen does not work, you need to remove one of the checkmarks and add it back again._

 ### Check Brands

 _Only applies to integrations._